Love Found at Death's Door (aka Chapter 1)

 She met eyes with him, and he smiled.
 A dastardly, evil smile.
 This man was truly a monster.

 Raindrops began to fall from the sky, almost as if the sky were weeping for her.
-She saw the officer pulling tighter on the trigger.
+The officer's finger pulled tighter on the trigger.

 Deryn Sharp took one last ragged breath, and closed her eyes…